HangLuoWh/Estimating-Polynomial-Coefficients-to-Correct-Improperly-White-Balanced-sRGB-Images/README.md

    ----cube
    --------ground_truth
    --------input
-3. Copy the datasets into corresponding folds.
+3. Copy the datasets into the corresponding folds.
 # Train form the scratch
 Open a terminator and use command 'python train.py'
 # Test the method